meshtastic/meshtastic/docs/software/android/usage.md

 ### View your network

 The network list shows all the users (devices) that have connected to the same Channel.
-For each entry, it shows the last time they were active, their distance, and their last known power status (battery & percentage, or external power).
+For each entry, it shows the last time they were active, their distance, and their last known power status (battery and percentage, or external power).
 In the example below, Lora V2 is the local user, m8n was last heard from 3 minutes ago and is 29m away, and 25C is active and 498m away.

-This is a list of network nodes, rather than users, so where there is a named user connected to the device, you will see the user name, otherwise the node is shown as `Unknown a3c9` (where `a3c9` is the last 4 hex digits from the MAC address.)
+This is a list of network nodes, rather than users, so where there is a named user connected to the device, you will see the user name.
+Otherwise the node is shown as `Unknown a3c9` (where `a3c9` is the last 4 hex digits from the MAC address.)

 [![Local Meshtastic network](/img/android/android-nodes-sm.png)](/img/android/android-nodes.png)